-If MonitorRef is a reference which the calling process obtained by calling monitor/2, this monitoring is turned off.
+If MonitorRef is a reference which the calling process obtained by calling erlang:monitor/2 [page 195], this monitoring is turned off.
 If the monitoring is already turned off, nothing happens.

-Once demonitor (MonitorRef) has returned it is guaranteed that no { 'DOWN', MonitorRef, , , } message due to the monitor will be placed in the callers message queue in the future.
-A { 'DOWN', MonitorRef, , , } message might have been placed in the callers message queue prior to the call, though.
-Therefore, in most cases, it is advisable to remove such a 'DOWN' message from the message queue after monitoring has been stopped. demonitor(MonitorRef, [flush]) can be used instead of demonitor(MonitorRef) if this cleanup is wanted.
+Once erlang:demonitor(MonitorRef) has returned it is guaranteed that no {'DOWN', MonitorRef, , , } message due to the monitor will be placed in the callers message queue in the future.
+A {'DOWN', MonitorRef, , , } message might have been placed in the callers message queue prior to the call, though.
+Therefore, in most cases, it is advisable to remove such a 'DOWN' message from the message queue after monitoring has been stopped. erlang:demonitor(MonitorRef, [flush]) [page 174] can be used instead of erlang:demonitor(MonitorRef) if this cleanup is wanted.

-Prior to OTP release R11B (erts version 5.5) demonitor/1 behaved completely asynchronous, i.e., the monitor was active until the "demonitor signal" reached the monitored entity.
+Prior to OTP release R11B (erts version 5.5) erlang:demonitor/1 behaved completely asynchronous, i.e., the monitor was active until the "demonitor signal" reached the monitored entity.
 This had one undesirable effect, though.
 You could never know when you were guaranteed not to receive a DOWN message due to the monitor.